Laurin Ulrich

-Laurin Ulrich (born 31 January 2005) is a German professional footballer who plays as a midfielder for club 1.
-FC Magdeburg, on loan from VfB Stuttgart.
+Laurin Ulrich (born 31 January 2005) is a German professional footballer who plays as a central midfielder for Bundesliga club SC Paderborn, on loan from VfB Stuttgart.

 Club career

-Ulrich joined the VfB Stuttgart academy in 2016, from Nattheim.
+Ulrich joined the VfB Stuttgart academy in 2016, from Nattheim local club TSG Nattheim.

 He signed a long-term contract with the club in the summer of 2022, after having been linked with a move to Bayern Munich.
 According to sports magazine Kicker, the extended contract runs until 2026.

 Ulrich made his professional debut for VfB Stuttgart on the 12 November 2022.

 On 18 June 2024, Ulrich joined newly-promoted 2.
 Bundesliga side SSV Ulm on a one-year loan deal.
 The loan was terminated early on 30 December 2024.

-On 30 June 2025, Urlich moved on a new loan to 1.
+On 30 June 2025, Ulrich moved on a new loan to 1.
 FC Magdeburg.

+On 16 August 2026, Ulrich was loaned to newly promoted Bundesliga side SC Paderborn, with VfB Stuttgart extending his contract until June 2028 prior to the move.

 International career

 Ulrich is a youth international for Germany, first receiving a call with the under-16 in October 2020.
 He later went on to captain the German under-17 team.